DeepWoods/DeepWoods-Repositories/README.md

 ```
 apt install nxfilter
 ```
+Configure NxFilter per the documentation: [NxFilter tutorial](https://nxfilter.org/tutorial.html)

 To remove:
 ```
 apt autoremove nxfilter
 ```

 ## RPM Repo
-1. Install the DeepWoods repository package:
+Install the DeepWoods repository package:
 ```
 yum install https://rpm.deepwoods.net/deepwoods-release-7-0.noarch.rpm
 ```
-2. Install NxFilter and answer yes to import the DeepWoods repository GPG key when prompted:
+Install NxFilter and answer yes to import the DeepWoods repository GPG key when prompted:
 ```
 yum install nxfilter
 ```
-3. Check if NxFilter is running.
+Check if NxFilter is running.
 Start it if it isn't.

 `systemctl status nxfilter` to verify NxFilter is running.  `systemctl start nxfilter` to start it if it is not already running.

-4. Configure NxFilter per the documentation: [NxFilter tutorial](https://nxfilter.org/tutorial.html)
+Configure NxFilter per the documentation: [NxFilter tutorial](https://nxfilter.org/tutorial.html)

 > [!NOTE]
 > The RPM installs NxFilter files to a non-standard location of /nxfilter in the filesystem root directory and enables system services(/etc/systemd/system/nxfilter.service) by default.